 What if the reverse applies and there is too much light?
 There are lenses that can help with this sort of problem, and the most frequently used is the Neutral Density (ND) filter.
 This allows the photographer to create the proper exposure without worries about light intensities ruining the shot.
 This means that any level of sharpness is possible regardless of the existing conditions.

 Another issue that can cause a lack of sharpness in a photograph comes with the appearance of the many focusing modes.
 This can cause the camera to lock and autofocus on the wrong area of the image.
-For this reason a photographer should usually rely on the manual settings for shots that might need a bit more control to obtain.
+For this reason a photographer should usually rely on manually focusing for shots that might need a bit more control to obtain.